-The classic status of this one cannot be overstated while fixing shipping cost.
+The classic status of this one cannot be overstated while fixing shipping costs.
 Load up one vehicle with all the orders headed to the same place.
 This is a great option for lowering shipping costs for any online business owners in India.
-All that is needed for this strategy is forward-thinking planning and order management to group orders bound for similar or adjacent locations.
+All that is needed for this pricing strategy is forward-thinking planning and order management to group orders bound for similar or adjacent locations.

 3. Use A Logistics Software

 In today’s fast-paced e-commerce business world, manual management of activities is more complex and error-prone than ever.
 Logistics software may connect with several options, including courier services and online stores, to ensure the smoothest and quickest delivery for online retailers and their clients.